Arnanto/Pass-in-and-out-Data-of-AsyncTask/README.md

 -How to pass out data of AsyncTask

-This is an example to pass data out and in of AsyncTask using Iterface.
 Hope it can help you :)